BellaCheng28/BellaCheng28/README.md

 - **Portfolio:** [https://xiaojiechengresume.netlify.app/](https://xiaojiechengresume.netlify.app/)
 - **LinkedIn:** [https://www.linkedin.com/in/xiaojiecheng/](https://www.linkedin.com/in/xiaojiecheng/)

----

-## 📌 Fun Facts
-- **From Accounting to Tech:** My background in accounting and e-commerce has equipped me with a unique ability to analyze data, streamline workflows, and improve user experiences.
-- **Design Enthusiast:** I love combining functionality and creativity, whether it's coding a web app or designing promotional pages for e-commerce platforms.

----

 ## 💡 What I'm Looking For
 I'm excited to join a collaborative and innovative team where I can contribute to impactful projects, learn from experienced engineers, and grow as a software developer.
 If you're looking for a dedicated and versatile full-stack engineer, feel free to reach out!